Salary in the field of Food microbiology in Germany

 As a professional in the field of Food microbiology, you have numerous specialization opportunities and related fields, such as

-Microbiology , Microbiological analysis , Microorganisms ,
+Microbiology , Microbiological analysis , Microbiologist ,

 for which you could also be qualified with your knowledge.